prarbdht/Multithreaded_Event_Reservation_System_with-Semaphore-Controlled-Concurrency/README.md

 # Multithreaded_Event_Reservation_System_with-Semaphore-Controlled-Concurrency

+# Overview
-Developed a multi-threaded event-reservation system using pthread API and GCD.
-The system supports 100 events with 500 seats each, handling 20 concurrent threads and 5 active queries.
-Key features include semaphore-based concurrency management, mutex-protected data consistency, dynamic query handling for bookings and cancellations.
+This project implements a multi-threaded event-reservation system using pthread API and Grand Central Dispatch (GCD) for semaphore management.
+It is designed to manage up to 100 events with a capacity of 500 seats each, handling up to 20 concurrent threads and 5 active queries.